AndresDuqueAnalytics/epl-vs-laliga-competitiveness/README.md

 - Away-match performance
 - Offensive depth and efficiency

-This case study was developed as a portfolio project using real match-level data and industry-style analytical workflows.
+This case study was developed as a portfolio project using real match-level data and standard analytical workflows used in business and BI contexts

 ## Business Question
 Is the Premier League truly more competitive than La Liga, and if so, in what measurable, structural ways?